Chart Color Schemes

 Household Composition

-Narwee - Beverly Hills has a typical household mix, with a lower-than-average median household size
+Narwee - Beverly Hills has a typical household mix, with a fairly typical median household size

-Family households constitute 73.2% of all households, including 37.3% couples with children, 21.8% couples without children, and 12.6% single parent families.
-Non-family households comprise the remaining 26.8%, with lone person households at 24.1% and group households at 2.6%.
-The median household size is 2.7 people, smaller than Greater Sydney's average of 2.8.
+Family households account for 73.2% of all households, including 37.3% that are couples with children, 21.8% that are couples without children, and 12.6% that are single parent families.
+Non-family households make up the remaining 26.8%, with lone person households at 24.1% and group households comprising 2.6%.
+The median household size is 2.7 people, which matches the Greater Sydney average.

 Frequently Asked Questions - Households